dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating-part1.md

 I will go over only selected features as I don’t want to make this post very long.
 If you are curious about the ones I didn't mention you can take a look at logistic regression outputs for the [male model](https://github.com/dmarinav/My_Projects/blob/master/SPEED%20DATING/MALE%20MODEL_LOGISTIC_REG_OUTPUT.ipynb) and the [female model]( https://github.com/dmarinav/My_Projects/blob/master/SPEED%20DATING/FEMALE%20MODEL_LOGISTIC_REG_OUTPUT.ipynb).

-As seen above, it is very important for male participant if his speed dating partner (female) finds him attractive (att_o), likes him overall (like_o), thinks he likes her too (prob_o), shares the same interests with him (share_o), and thinks he is a fun person (fun_o).
+As seen above, it is very important for a male participant if his speed dating partner (female) finds him attractive (att_o), likes him overall (like_o), thinks he likes her too (prob_o), shares the same interests with him (share_o), and thinks he is a fun person (fun_o).
 Interestingly, finding your male dating partner sincere (sin_o) and ambitious (amb_o) negatively predicted finding a match for males.
 It seemed like sincerity and ambition did not help males to find love at first sight.

 Age of partner (age_o) is also important for males to find their match, as is whether his speed dating partner has met him before (met_o), indicating that males tend to warm up faster to females they know.